artefactual/atom-docs/admin-manual/customization/theming.rst

 refreshing our browser or doing live reload each time we make a change, but that's something that we haven't tried yet.

-Symfony plugins allow you to do much more, e.g. you could include our own images, override the original templates provided by AtoM or add your owns, inject new controllers, filters, signal callbacks and much more.
-Take a look at our `arArchivesCanadaPlugin <https://github.com/artefactual/atom/tree/stable/2.4.x/plugins/arArchivesCanadaPlugin>`_.
+Symfony plugins allow you to do much more.
+For example, you could include and use custom images, add your own templates or override the original ones provided by AtoM, inject new controllers, filters, or signal callbacks, and much more.
+Take a look at our
+`arArchivesCanadaPlugin <https://github.com/artefactual/atom/tree/stable/2.4.x/plugins/arArchivesCanadaPlugin>`_.
 This theme overrides the original homepage template as well as the search box and the main header template.
 Other plugins in the same repository may give you